 Patrick was a slave, but he prayed every chance he could get.
 Reportedly, Patrick was not a devout believer before he was kidnapped, but hardship drew him to God.

 One night, after six long years, God spoke to him in his prayer and told him to go to a port.
 There he found a ship that carried him back to England.

 Later Patrick would answer the call to return to Ireland to spread the gospel.
 Strikingly God redeemed his experiences and Patrick was able to convert his former master to Christianity.
 As an influential man, the tribal chief was able to aid Patrick’s mission to spread the news about Jesus.

 Make the celebration truly special with an opportunity to share the gospel with your children.
-This book would be great for Sunday School or other church gatherings.
-You will be so thankful you ordered your copy today!
+This fabulous book makes the story came alive and would be great for Sunday School, church gatherings, or sharing at home.

 #2 St. Patrick’s Day & The Shamrock